goschtl/zope/hurry.jqueryui/trunk/README.txt

 You can import jQuery UI from ``hurry.jqueryui`` and ``.need`` it where you want these resources to be included on a page::

-  from hurry.jquery import jquery
+  from hurry.jqueryui import jqueryui

   .. in your page or widget rendering code, somewhere ..

-  jquery.need()
+  jqueryui.need()

+You can also use JQuery UI themes:

+  from hurry.jqueryui import smoothness

 This requires integration between your web framework and ``hurry.resource``, and making sure that the original resources